- Public Works

-Residents are reminded that any materials generated by land clearing, contractor tree companies or landscapers is not included in the City's scheduled pickup services, and ultimately becomes the responsibility of the homeowner to be disposed.
+Residents are reminded that any materials generated by land clearing, contractor tree companies, or landscapers are not included in the City's scheduled pickup services, and ultimately becomes the responsibility of the homeowner to be disposed of.
 Vegetation or waste materials of any kind should never be placed on someone else's property or vacant land.

-Please trim trees and shrubbery regularly.
-Cut week branches and thin out foliage to decrease the chance that trees/plants will be uprooted.
+- Please trim trees and shrubbery regularly.
+Cut weak branches and thin out foliage to decrease the chance that trees/plants will be uprooted.